-REVIEW: The new 4,000-passenger Norwegian Bliss ship is designed to give you maximum thrills and chills with
+REVIEW: The new 4,000-passenger Norwegian Bliss ship is designed to give you maximum thrills and chills with several industry-first

-several industry-first features that are mind-boggling.
-The thrills come in two exhilarating forms: the first is Ocean Loops, a waterslide that takes you whooshing through a clear enclosed tube that has a free-fall drop and two loops that…wait for it… hang over the side of the ship.
+features that are mind-boggling.
+The thrills come in two exhilarating forms: the first is Ocean Loops, a waterslide that takes you whooshing through a clear enclosed tube that has a free-fall drop and two loops that…wait for it… hang over the side of the cruise ship.
 Even if you don’t have the nerve to try it, just watching those who do is entertaining.

 The other thrill is a go-kart style race track on the top deck.
-The track is lined with glass walls so while your navigate hairpin turns and speed along fast straightaways, you can still see the ocean on either side of the ship.
+The track is lined with glass walls so while your navigate hairpin turns and speed along fast straightaways, you can still see the ocean on either side of the cruise ship.
 The track is about 1,000-feet long (304 metres), and the electric cars go up to 30 mph (48 kmh).

 Other impressive features include an open-air Laser Tag area designed to look like an abandoned space station, including a few captured aliens.
-There are also two pools, six infinity-style hot tubs with views over the side of the ship, and a waterpark for kids.
+There are also two pools, six infinity-style hot tubs with views over the side of the cruise ship, and a waterpark for kids.
 The waterpark has a tandem waterslide with inner tubes to sit on for the ride.

-As for providing chills to go along with the thrills, the Bliss is specifically designed for cruising to Alaska with an outdoor, wraparound promenade called the Waterfront.
+As for providing chills to go along with the thrills, the Bliss is specifically designed for cruises to Alaska with an outdoor, wraparound promenade called the Waterfront.
 It has spectacular viewpoints to admire glaciers and snow-capped mountains.
 Wide-open spaces, al fresco dining and outdoor bars ensure you don’t miss any scenic wonders or spectacular wildlife — ranging from bears to bald eagles — from the comfort of a cozy chair.
 If it’s too chilly outside, you can relax in the 20,000-square-foot Observation Lounge that has 180-degree views for watching the world go by, reading a book, making new friends, or having a nap.

-When you’re in need of sustenance, you’ll be spoiled for choice and wish you had a month on board.
+When you’re in need of sustenance, you’ll be spoiled for choice and wish you had a month of cruising on board.
 There are about 16 dining venues that include Norwegian’s famous freestyle dining anytime.
 The three complimentary dining rooms are called the Manhattan, Taste and Savour and if you prefer to serve yourself, the Garden Cafe has buffet-style options.

 More intimate specialty restaurants offer a range of cuisine choices such as the Q Texas Smokehouse (barbecue), Cagney’s Steakhouse, Jimmy Buffet’s Margaritaville at Sea, La Cuchina (Tuscan), Le Bistro (French), Ocean Blue (seafood), Churrascaria Moderno (Brazilian), Los Lobos (Mexican), Food Republic (Asian) and Teppanyaki (Japanese).